SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 RC and a public presentation of your research activities.
 The RC allows you to create a detailed public profile containing biographical data, information on projects and events as well as a list of your RC objects such as media sets and expositions.
-The profile is divided into two sections, the upper sections contains an artist biography as well as information of research interests and the lower part, which is titled "Research" contains a list of RC works and exposition.
+The profile is divided into two sections, the upper sections contains an artist biography as well as information of research interests and the lower part, which is titled "Research" contains a list of RC media sets and expositions.

+Reviewers will also see the headers "Exposition Reviewing" or "Application Reviewing", containing links to the expositions they have been assigned to.

 ## Profile Section